-Section 13.18 prohibits the use of titles if based partly or entirely on sales activity or revenue generation.
-Partly means plainly "to some degree, but not completely".

-We note that a registered individual's sales activity or revenue generation within a firm does not necessarily correspond to that individuals' seniority within the firm.
-An individual's sales activity or revenue generation could fluctuate from year to year - but the individual's seniority within the firm would not change.

-- has been delegated the authority to act independently on behalf of the firm in a manner that is significantly different than a registered individual who has not been granted a corporate officer title; - has the ability to bind the firm in ways that are more significant than those that flow from the registerable activities conducted by the registered individual or registered individuals who have not been granted a corporate officer title; - is part of the "mind and management" of the firm, for example: - o is responsible for making significant decisions on behalf of the firm; - o is responsible for the overall direction and control of the firm's operations or financial affairs.
+Question Response has been delegated the authority to act independently on behalf of the firm in a manner that is significantly different than a registered individual who has not been granted a corporate officer title; has the ability to bind the firm in ways that are more significant than those that flow from the registerable activities conducted by the registered individual or registered individuals who have not been granted a corporate officer title; is part of the "mind and management" of the firm, for example: is responsible for making significant decisions on behalf of the firm; is responsible for the overall direction and control of the firm's operations or financial affairs.
+37. Business Titles - Use with Permitted ClientsSubsection 13.18(2) states that a registered individual who interacts with clients must not use a corporate officer title, unless their sponsoring firm has appointed that registered individual to that corporate office pursuant to applicable corporate law.Using an informal Vice-President title is commonplace, and generally expected in an institutional environment.

-37. Updated April 2022

-Business Titles - Use with Permitted Clients

-Subsection 13.18(2) states that a registered individual who interacts with clients must not use a corporate officer title, unless their sponsoring firm has appointed that registered individual to that corporate office pursuant to applicable corporate law.

-Using an informal Vice-President title is commonplace, and generally expected in an institutional environment.
 Given there appears to be some latitude for registered individuals who do not interact with clients, can the same be said for registered individuals who deal exclusively with permitted clients?

-No. A registered individual who interacts with clients (including with permitted clients) is subject to paragraph 13.18(2)(b) and that individual is prohibited from using a corporate title such as "Vice-President title" and "Director" and variations thereof unless their sponsoring firm has appointed them to that corporate office pursuant to applicable corporate law.

-A registrant may consider applying for exemptive relief from the prohibition in paragraph 13.18(2)(b), and as applicable from paragraph 13.18(2)(a), in respect of corporate titles currently used by its registered individuals who interact with non-individual permitted clients, where the use of such those corporate titles (e.g., Director, Vice-President and variations thereof) is not primarily tied to sales activity or revenue generation.
+No. A registered individual who interacts with clients (including with permitted clients) is subject to paragraph 13.18(2)(b) and that individual is prohibited from using a corporate title such as "Vice-President" and "Director" and variations thereof unless their sponsoring firm has appointed them to that corporate office pursuant to applicable corporate law.
+A registrant may consider applying for exemptive relief from the prohibition in paragraph 13.18(2)(b) in respect of corporate titles currently used by its registered individuals who interact with non-individual permitted clients, where the use of those corporate titles is not primarily tied to sales activity or revenue generation.
 The purpose of such relief is to accommodate certain current practices with regard to institutional clients pending the outcome of further work on titles that is being undertaken by securities regulators.
-Whether relief from the rules applicable to the registrant is appropriate will be case-specific and will reflect the a registrant's registration category.
-Staff would not support an application for exemptive relief where to permit registered individuals interact to use corporate titles when interacting with retail clients, or prospective relief where a firm does not currently have institutional clients.
+Whether relief is appropriate will be case-specific and will reflect a registrant's registration category.
+Staff would not support an application for exemptive relief to permit registered individuals to use corporate titles when interacting with retail clients, or prospective relief where a firm does not currently have institutional clients.
 In a small number of instances, relief has been expanded to include a de minimus number of accounts that the applicant has opened for non-individual related entities of its institutional clients where those entities do not themselves qualify as permitted clients because they fall short of the applicable financial tests.
 This expansion of the relief has been made on the basis that the individuals who make decisions on behalf of an institutional client's accounts also form the majority of the individuals who make decisions on behalf of each related entity's accounts.
 Staff would not support granting this relief in broader circumstances or where an applicant does not already have clients of this kind.
+IIROC has provided comparable relief under its rules.<!--